waddell/urban-informatics-and-visualization/README.md

 **Topics to be covered include:**

-•	Fundamentals of programming with Python and Jupyter notebooks
+- Fundamentals of programming with Python and Jupyter notebooks
-•	Cleaning, manipulating, and analyzing urban data with Python’s pandas library
+- Cleaning, manipulating, and analyzing urban data with Python’s pandas library
-•	Using Git for source code version control and collaboration
-•	Visualizing data in Python with charts, graphs, and tables
+- Visualizing data in Python with charts, graphs, and tables
-•	Accessing public data from the web with scraping and APIs (including Twitter, Google, Census data, and the Open Data portals of cities)
+- Accessing public data from the web with APIs (including Twitter, Google, Census data, and the Open Data portals of cities)
-•	Developing spatial indicators and mapping urban data with open source GIS tools, CartoDB, and Leaflet
+- Developing spatial indicators and mapping urban data with open source GIS tools, CartoDB, Leaflet, Tangram and ViziCities

 **COURSE PREREQUISITES**
 Prior coursework (such as CP 204c) and experience using a GIS is required.
 Students are not required to have prior programming experience, although it will be beneficial.
 Python is an accessible language and the course will emphasize learning by doing.
 Prior or concurrent course work in statistics and data analysis (e.g. CP 204A or 204D) is encouraged as this course will not provide the theoretical foundations of statistical analysis.

 This course is open to students from across campus, but priority enrollment will be given to students in the Master of City Planning program.